 - UniFi AP AC SHD is a High Density access point with an extra receiver for spectrum analysis and functions for intrusion detection.
 The S in the name stands for Security.

 - UniFi AP AC Mesh and Mesh Pro are respectively two and three radio outdoor access points.
 The Mesh refers to wireless links between access points, but connecting each access point directly to Ethernet will make a far more efficient network.

-- UniFi AP In-Wall and In-Wall Pro are designed to replace an in-wall Ethernet outlet.
+- UniFi AP AC In-Wall and In-Wall Pro are designed to replace an in-wall Ethernet outlet.
 It contains two Ethernet ports and a built-in access point.
-It is an easy solution to bring access points close to users.
+In-Walls makes it easy to bring access points close to users.

 - UniFi AP AC Edu is a special model for educational use.
 The access point is mounted inside of a loudspeaker to create a public announcement system.

 You can mix and match all kinds of access points as you need: Lites to offices, Pros to lobbies and cafeterias and HDs to auditoriums.